Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Definitions of Operators and Proof of the Multiparameter Reynolds Transport Theorem in Exterior Calculus

-The above proof invokes $m$-parameter vector extensions of ``flow'' \eqref{eq:flow1}-\eqref{eq:diffeo}, the pullback \eqref{eq:diffform_pullback} and pushforward, the Lie derivative \eqref{eq:Lie_deriv_vector} and the interior product \eqref{eq:interior_vect}, which follow naturally from their one-parameter definitions.
+{\bf Discussion:} The above proof invokes $m$-parameter vector extensions of the ``flow'' \eqref{eq:flow1}-\eqref{eq:diffeo}, pullback and pushforward \eqref{eq:diffform_pullback}, Lie derivative \eqref{eq:Lie_deriv_vector} and interior product \eqref{eq:interior_vect}, which follow naturally from their one-parameter definitions.
 The $r$-form, exterior derivative and dot product are unchanged.
 The proof also extends naturally to higher-order tensor fields and to vector- or tensor-valued differential forms, by component-wise application of operators, in the same manner as does the traditional Reynolds transport theorem \eqref{eq:Re_tr}.
 It also can be extended to a parametric tensor $\C$, if desired, using an element-wise (Hadamard) tensor product, or alternatively by the use of trace or higher-order diagonal operators on matrix products (such as in the Frobenius inner product).
-The parametric formulation of the Reynolds transport theorem \eqref{eq:Re_tr1_gen} for a top-level ($n$-dimensional) form is obtained from \eqref{eq:Re_tr1_diffform} by substitution of vector operators, or can be derived directly using multidimensional extensions of the analyses in \ref{sect:Apx_Re_temp} and \ref{sect:Apx_Re_spatial}.